 Contraindications: Because lasers heat the skin, there are more side effects to consider, including concerns regarding post-inflammatory hyperpigmentation, alongside a longer downtime and post-treatment care.

 How it works: Advances in medical aesthetics are beginning to see the advantages of combining modalities for improved aesthetic results.
 Fractional ablative radio frequency (RF) skin resurfacing technologies are one such example.
-These devices combine the benefits of ablation with RF’s proven track record in skin tightening to offer treatment providers with improved control over treatment outcomes.
-For example, Venus Viva™, a customizable skin resurfacing device, offers complete control of ablation, coagulation, and resurfacing with two applicators optimized for specific outcomes.
+These devices combine the benefits of ablation with RF’s proven track record, it offers treatment providers with improved control over treatment outcomes.
+For example, Venus Viva™ MD, a customizable skin resurfacing device, offers complete control of ablation, coagulation, and resurfacing with two applicators optimized for specific outcomes.
 Powered by NanoFractional Radio Frequency (RF) technology, the first applicator features a tip with tiny pins that penetrate through the epidermis, delivering RF energy to the deeper layers of the skin to effectively improve the appearance of scars (including acne scars), striae, rosacea, dyschromia, deep wrinkles, enlarged pores, and other uneven skin texture and pigmentation concerns.